Kangaroo Point, Queensland: Attractions

 Kangaroo Point is a popular recreation spot, conveniently close to the city and the South Bank Parklands.
 The Kangaroo Point Cliffs, situated on the east bank of the city bend of the Brisbane River north of the Maritime Museum, opposite Riverstage and the Queensland University of Technology at Gardens Point.
-The Look-out at Kangaroo Point is also included as one of the stops of Brisbane Transport's City Sights bus service.
 Kangaroo Point is also home to one of less than 200 Mormon temples in the world {as of August 2015}.
 Kangaroo Point is also home to Ellis Street, one of the 20 steepest hills in Brisbane according to Brisbane City Council.
 Kangaroo Point is also home to the more-than-160-year-old St Mary's Anglican Church.

 The cliffs are a popular picnic, rock climbing and abseiling site.
 The steepness of the cliffs was increased by quarrying operations which mined the volcanic rock or rhyolite lava flows which form the cliffs.
 The lava was deposited in the Triassic Period about 230 million years ago and filled up an ancient river valley.
 They currently form the banks of the Brisbane River.

 The Story Bridge is a prominent landmark.
 It is able to be climbed with authorised tourist groups and provides the main means of access to the north of Brisbane.
 Directly under the bridge is the Story Bridge Hotel, and Yungaba, one of Brisbane's most unusual and iconic landmarks.

 The Kangaroo Point Natural History Project was implemented by the council in 2013 to recognise the contribution by some of Queensland's pioneering scientists and researchers from the area.
 Along a heritage trail through the CT White and James Warner parks are a series of signs and sculptures to commemorate their lives and work: Cyril Tenison White (government botanist), Frederick Manson Bailey (colonial botanist), Silvester Diggles (naturalist), Oscar Werner Tiegs (entomologist and zoologist), James Warner (surveyor), and Harry Oakman (landscape artist).